 There is plenty of data, information, and opportunities hidden within the marketing side of every business that aren't analyzed before an acquisition.
 With all the other kinds of due diligence happening during the LOI-to-close stages, marketing due diligence often isn’t prioritized.

-In this blog post, we’re going to show the types of insights that can be uncovered, the value they can help you capture, and even give you a step by step checklist to follow.
+In this blog post, we’re going to show the types of insights that can be uncovered, and the value they can help you capture, and even give you a step-by-step checklist to follow.
 We’ll cover: